 The statement that stands out the most from the above description is “I come into being”.
 This is a far more profound and meaningful statement than I have ever heard in scientific discussions around ‘genes’.
 I think all of this reveals a deeper mystery surrounding who we are, what our true potential/capacities are and how that relates to spiritual guidance and our relationship to our own spirituality.
 What I have gleaned from this exploration of the word ‘genius’ has confirmed what I have learned from my own experiences which is that this inner connection is a fundamental aspect of who we are and being separated from it, causes suffering.
 We are so much more than our physical selves.
 Now that so many people in the world suffer from anxiety, depression, addiction, ill health etc., it’s important to get back to some essential idea of who we really are and begin to build from there.
 This has been an essential aspect of healing for so many of us who have been on the path of physical/emotional healing and personal growth.

 Amidst all of the turmoil in the world today, and perhaps because of it, there is an emergence of practices that allow people to connect with their own inner spirit and inner knowing.
 It is creating a shift that holds great promise for our future and one that is truly empowering to every individual.
-With this inner exploration, not only may we encounter/connect with our inner spirit/genius, we also discover the darker inner elements within that create suffering.
+With this inner exploration, not only may we encounter/connect with our inner spirit/genius, we also discover the darker inner elements within that create suffering (it was suggested to me that the word ‘jinn’ or ‘jinni’ may be associated with these darker aspects).
 Each of us may decide what to do with/about these darker elements.
 There are many tools for us to discover and heal and if we focus inward, we will know which ones resonate with us as individuals.
 Delving within can teach us a great deal and help us tap into our own inner genius.
 This inner connection can help us form a better relationship with ourselves, with others and with the world around us.
 It can help us create a life that is an expression of this deeper, wiser, more authentic part of ourselves – one that is conducive to a happier and more harmonious existence.

 If you would like to learn more about working with me to access your inner genie/genius through hypnosis, please contact me at email@example.com to arrange for a free discovery call.